 - In terms of “fried chicken” this is honestly a pretty healthy recipe!

-Now, to make our wonderfully herbaceous crusted parmesan cutlets you’re going to need the following ingredients:
+Now, to make this recipe you’re going to need the following ingredients:

 - Chicken breast: boneless, skinless and cut into strips or cutlets.